hellomlorg/Text-Summarization-Techniques/README.md

 # Text-Summarization-Techniques
-This project covers text summarization using various techniques.
+This notebook covers some basic text summarization techniques.

-Pre-required:-
+## Required Knowledge
-1. Basic concepts of NLP
+Basic concepts of NLP

-Tools used:-
+## Tools/Packages Used
 1. Gensim
 2. Sumy

-Example of the output and the input:-
-  Provided in the Notebook.
+## Implementation
 The .ipynb file contains all the code required using GENISIM, SUMY.

-Topics covered:-
+## Topics covered
 1. LexRank
 2. LuhnSummarizer
 3. PlaintextParser